Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experimental Methodology

-In this paper, based on the empirical investigation done by \citet{raj2020comparing-fair-metrics}, we use expected exposure disparity (EE-D) and expected exposure relevance (EE-R) \cite{diaz_2020_stochastic_ranking} as $\fairnessMetric$ and $\relevanceMetric$, respectively (\S\ref{subsubsec:ee}).
+In this paper, based on the empirical investigation done by \citet{raj2020comparing-fair-metrics}, we use expected exposure disparity (EE-D) and expected exposure relevance (EE-R) \citep{diaz_2020_stochastic_ranking} as $\fairnessMetric$ and $\relevanceMetric$, respectively (\S\ref{subsubsec:ee}).
 For $\utilityMetric$, we select the metric depending on the task, and we get the expectation of the utility of a RAG model which we call an expected utility (EU) (\S\ref{subsubsec:eu}).
+Beyond these metrics, we also measure the expected rate of attributed items (EAR) in \S\ref{subsubsec:ear}, capturing how many retrieved items are ultimately used by the generator, and introduce the \emph{expected attributed exposure} (EAE) in \S\ref{subsubsec:eae}, which evaluates fairness specifically among the items that are actually attributed in the final output that can ultimately be displayed to human users.

-\subsubsection{Expected Exposure in the Context of Machine Users}
+\subsubsection{\textbf{Expected Exposure in the Context of Machine Users}}

-Expected Exposure (EE) \cite{diaz_2020_stochastic_ranking} works by estimating the exposure of items across rankings (e.g., $\Sigma$) created by a subject model, and comparing them with an optimal set of rankings that always satisfy the item-fairness.
-To represent the attention over $n$ items given by the consumer (generator in RAG), an $n\times1$ system exposure vector $\expectedExposure$ is created.
+Expected Exposure (EE) \citep{diaz_2020_stochastic_ranking} works by estimating the exposure of items across rankings (e.g., $\rankedLists$) created by a subject model, and comparing them with an optimal set of rankings that always satisfy the item-fairness.
+To represent the attention over $n$ items in the corpus given by the consumer (generator in RAG), an $n\times1$ system exposure vector $\expectedExposure$ is created.
 This is then compared with an $n\times1$ target exposure vector $\targetExposure$, where it represents the exposure of items allocated by an oracle retriever that always rank useful items above non-useful ones \citep{diaz_2020_stochastic_ranking}.

 With the system and target exposure vector $\expectedExposure\in\mathbb{R}^n$ and $\targetExposure\in\mathbb{R}^n$, we can get the difference between the two by the squared $l2$ distance:

 This difference yields two metrics useful for fairness and ranking quality evaluation. $\ltwonorm{\expectedExposure}^{2}$ can be a measure for disparity of rankings (EE-D), and $\langle\expectedExposure, \targetExposure\rangle$ can be a measure of ranking quality (EE-R) by calculating the degree of alignment of system exposure to the target exposure (i.e., how much of the exposure is on useful items).
 Therefore, the higher the value of EE-D, the more unfair the set of rankings are, and the higher the value of EE-R, the closer the set of system rankings are to the optimal set of rankings with respect to the ranking quality.